jamiejennings/rosie-pattern-language/README.md

 ![./CHANGELOG](https://img.shields.io/badge/version-1.0.0--alpha-ff79b4.svg)
 [![Build Status](https://travis-ci.org/jamiejennings/rosie-pattern-language.svg?branch=master)](https://travis-ci.org/jamiejennings/rosie-pattern-language)

-# Rosie Pattern Language
+# Rosie Pattern Language (RPL)

-Rosie is an alternative to modern Regular Expressions (regex) that is designed to scale to big data, many developers, and large collections of patterns.
-Rosie Pattern Language:
+RPL is a variant of modern Regular Expressions (regex) that is designed to scale to big data, many developers, and large collections of patterns.
+If you use regex, you already know a lot of RPL.
+Additional features over regex found in RPL:

 * Looks like a programming language, and plays well with development tools
 * Comes with a library of dozens of useful patterns (timestamps, network addresses, and more)